Imjack1-cyber/TechnikTeam/README.md

 4. Open `src/main/resources/application.properties`.
 5. Update the `spring.datasource.*` properties to match your database connection details.
 6. Set the `upload.directory` to an absolute path on your local machine.
 This directory must exist and be writable by the application.
-7. Set the `app.base-url` to the full public URL where your application will be hosted (e.g., `http://localhost:8080/TechnikTeam` for local development).
+7. Set the `app.base-url` to the full public URL where your application will be hosted (e.g., `https://technikteam.qs0.de/TechnikTeam` for production).
 8. The application uses Flyway for database migrations.
 The necessary tables will be created automatically when the application starts for the first time.

 **First-time Setup Note:** The application includes a component (`InitialAdminCreator.java`) that checks if an 'admin' user exists on first startup.
 If not, it creates a default `admin` user with full permissions and a strong, random password.
 This password is printed to the console **only once** on the very first startup.
 Please copy this password immediately and store it securely.